John Fain and Rick Rowan put their passion for rock climbing to good use – raising money for children.

-Jon Fain, Save the Children's Coordinator for Child Information Management and Rick Rowan have been best of friends since their middle school days in Monroe, CT.
-Now 26 and 24, respectively, they've turned their friendship into a climbing partnership as well.
-In early April, they will be climbing Time Wave Zero, a 2100 ft. vertical route in Mexico, to raise money for Save the Children.
-This is North America's longest sport climb.
+Jon Fain has been best friends with Rick Rowan since middle school in Monroe, CT.
+In April 2016, they turned their friendship into a partnership – pledging to climb Time Wave Zero, a 2100 ft. vertical route in Mexico, to raise money for Save the Children.
+Time Wave Zero is North America's longest sport climb.